PWRFLcreative/Spore/README.md

 ## OTA Firmware Updates
 The OTA Firmware updates the firmware on ALL SPOREs connected to the configurator.
 When the button is pressed, the server sends a message to each SPORE with the latest version number.
 The SPORE checks to see if this is newer than it’s current version.
-If yes, then it downloads and installs whichever firmware binary is in the `<this repo>/configApp/firmware/ folder.`
+If yes, then it downloads and installs whichever firmware binary is in the `<this repo>/configApp/firmware/` folder.

-  * in Arduino, export the firmware binary (`sketch/Export Compiled Binary`), and copy the output to `configApp/firmware/`
+  * in Arduino, export the firmware binary (`Menu-> Sketch/Export Compiled Binary`), and copy the output (`<this repo/firmware/Spore/Spore.ino.generic.bin`) to `configApp/firmware/`
   * rename the firmware file to `spore_fw.bin`
   * **After copy and rename:** open `config.json` in the `configApp` folder and change the value of `firmware_version` to match the constant `FW_VERSION` in the `settings.h` of the sensor firmware you just compiled.
 This number should always be a single `int`, i.e. for version 0.6.01: `601`, for version 1.0.05: `1005`.
   * restart the Config App